 This is a special post from Miranda, a freelance writer and professional blogger covering financial topics.
-You can find her at her blog: Planting Money Seeds.
+You can find her on her blog: Miranda Marquit Cultivate Wealth.

 When many of us think of interest, our thoughts go to credit cards and high interest rates.
 While compound interest can, indeed, be problematic, the truth is that, like so much in the financial world, interest can be a millstone or a tool.

 Paying compound interest is no fun.
 When you are paying interest to someone else, your resources are going directly to enrich others.
 You receive no benefit – beyond the fact that you were able to borrow money – when you pay interest.
 This is why you should try to be on the receiving end of interest.

 What is Compound Interest?

 Compound interest is basically interest that you earn on interest.
 With credit cards, your interest charges are added to your balance, and then you pay interest on it.
 Compound interest works the other way, too.